 Overall, it is the clarity that the new plan brings to the Net Zero Carbon approach that I find most welcome.
 I look forward to its successful implementation.

 Michela is our Residential Lead in London specialising in complex, large-scale, mixed-use projects.
 She is a certified Passivhaus Designer and champions fabric-first and Net Zero Carbon design.
-Get in touch with Michela to find out more about our approach to sustainable design.
+Get in touch to find out more about our approach to sustainable design.